 The Best French Fries Ever

-We enjoyed a couple of great lunches at their beach-side restaurant and on one of those occasions, I ordered a burger with fries.
-The burger was delicious but the fries were incredible, better than usual.
-Just take one look at those fries in the photo above and you can see why.
+We enjoyed a couple of great lunches at their beach-side restaurant, and on one of those occasions, I ordered a burger with fries.
+The burger was delicious, but the fries were incredible, better than usual.

-I remember Chef David Nelson explaining to me how to make the perfect French fry and writing this post about the technique.
-I'm sharing his article with you so you too can make French Fries like those above.
+Could you look at those fries in the above photo and see why?
+I remember Chef David Nelson explaining how to make the perfect French fry and writing this post about the technique.
+So, I'm sharing his article with you so you can make French Fries like those above.

 How to Prepare Perfect French Fries

 There are a few simple tricks to making the perfect French fry.
 Pick the proper potatoes, clean and prepare them, cook them more than once, and season them.
 That’s it!

 The proper potato is the same one you use for making perfect baked potatoes.
 They must be High Starch – Low Moisture potatoes like the Russet or the Burbank Russet if you can find them.